Search within:

 • Delete any university data on the device when no longer needed.

 • Enable device encryption so that university data on the device is encrypted.
-Or at minimum, if whole device encryption is not available, encrypt university data on the device.
+Or at minimum, if whole device encryption is not available, encrypt file level encryption for university data on the device.

 • Enable and configure device tracking features (e.g. Find My iPhone).

-• Keep software updated to protect against hacking attempts.
+• Keep software updated to protect against vulnerabilities.

-• Minimize the number of apps on your device and only load apps or software on your device that come from a trusted source.
+• Minimize the number of apps on your device and only load apps or software on your device that come from a trusted source and are university approved.

 Protections for paper files